wonderbird/experiment-with-prometheus-k8s/README.md

 Once the system is running you can...

-* Forward the Prometheus port 9090 to http://localhost:9090/ by `kubectl port-forward -n monitoring  prometheus-prom-operator-prometheus-o-prometheus-0 9090:9090`
+* To view prometheus on http://localhost:9090/ forward its port by `kubectl port-forward -n monitoring  prometheus-prometheus-operator-prometheus-0 9090:9090`
-* Find out the public Grafana IP address and connect to it on port 3000 (username "admin" and password "admin")
-  * In Grafana you can add a new data source and select "Prometheus".
-The URL is "http://prometheus:9090".
-* Enter the ubuntu-analysis-helper container to query the other containers in the network:
-  * `docker exec -it ubuntu-analysis-helper /bin/bash`
-  * `root@...:/# curl sample-metrics-generator/metrics`
-* Modify the `sample-metrics-generator` source code.
-Then rebuild an restart only that container by typing `docker-compose up -d --no-deps --build sample-metrics-generator`
+* To view grafana on http://localhost:3000/ forward its port by `kubectl port-forward -n monitoring prometheus-operator-grafana-5656685f99-wzrtc 3000:3000`.
+You can find out the pod name, the user name and the password in the kubernetes dashboard.

 ## Cleanup and Destroy the Infrastructure